Alcohol and anxiety - what is the connection?

 Can anxiety lead to people drinking alcohol or abusing alcohol?

-While we are culturally conditioned to have a drink to ‘calm our nerves’ or cope with social interactions, it can end up being a vicious cycle where alcohol initially decreases anxiety but then increases hangover anxiety and depression the next day.
+While we are culturally conditioned to have a drink to ‘calm our nerves’ or cope with social interactions, it can end up being a vicious cycle where alcohol and anxiety become interlinked.
+Drinking initially decreases anxiety but then increases hangover anxiety and depression the next day.

 People who suffer with social anxiety may find that the only way they are able to cope in social situations is to drink alcohol.
 This may develop into alcohol abuse, particularly if they have to socialise often, say as part of their work, or if their tolerance to alcohol increases meaning they need larger amounts to reduce their anxiety.